junxit/us-congress-bills-116/metadata.md

 - 2019-09-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 191.
 - 2019-11-07 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6483; text: CR S6483-6484)
 - 2019-11-07 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6483; text: CR S6483-6484)
+- 2019-11-08 — Message on Senate action sent to the House.
+- 2019-11-08 — Received in the House.
+- 2019-11-08 — Referred to the House Committee on Oversight and Reform.